 I’m writing today with a new sense of purpose and urgency about what we do here at The Parents Estate Planning Law Firm.

 For our part, David knew exactly what to do.
-As soon as the ER doctor said “we are going to admit you,” David turned to me and said “go home and get the health care proxy and bring a copy back to the hospital.”
+As soon as the ER doctor said “we are going to admit you,” David turned to me and said “go home and get the Health Care Proxy and bring a copy back to the hospital.”
 Done.
 At that point, we began a waiting game.
-As he lost more and more weight, we sat in the hospital room hoping for the pathology reports to come back (very slowly over a holiday weekend, by the way).
+As he lost more and more weight, we sat in the hospital room waiting for the pathology reports to come back (very slowly over a holiday weekend, by the way).
 The doctors didn’t know what was wrong with him and couldn’t make an official diagnosis until they had the information in the reports, so we waited.

 One of David’s doctors even asked for a business card because, as he said, “doctors are dropping dead and I need to get my plan updated.”

 It was crazy.
-But I can tell you with 100% certainty that if a crisis ever strikes, you do not want to be in the situation where you don’t have the proper documentation or have to sign documents in the ER.
-As scared as I was, I was able to spend the time there focused on David and my children, and not worrying about the paperwork that I know is so important, but that- honestly- was the last thing on my mind.
+I can tell you with 100% certainty that if a crisis ever strikes, you do not want to be in the situation where you don’t have the proper documentation or your loved ones have to sign documents in the ER.
+As upset as I was, I was able to spend the time focused on David and my children, and not worrying about the paperwork that I knew was important, but, at that moment, was the last thing on my mind.

 Wishing you a happy and HEALTHY 2018,

 Paula Feakes is the Client Services Director of The Parents Estate Planning Law Firm, PC – a law firm for families in the Acton, Massachusetts area.
 Paula helps parents protect the people they love the most.
 To learn more, call her at 978-263-6900, or email Paula@ParentsEstatePlanning.com.

 To read about this from David’s perspective, “Lessons Learned in an Emergency,” click here.